JanMalinowski/Neurabble/README.md

 Running ```sh create_data.sh``` will create the datasets containing names of two images and their common element.

 TODO:
-- Take a pretrained neural network and train it to recognize the object present on both images.
-- Deploying an application with the neural network.
+- Deploy an a simple webapp with the applicaiton.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)